2026 PGA Championship odds, picks: Surprising predictions from golf model that's nailed 17 majors

 2026 PGA Championship predictions

-One major surprise the model is calling for at the PGA Championship 2026: It projects that DeChambeau barely cracks the top 5 despite being one of the favorites at +1900.
-DeChambeau missed the cut at the 2026 Masters and then struggled mightily in Mexico City this past weekend, falling 16 shots behind the lead before withdrawing with wrist discomfort.
+One major surprise the model is calling for at the PGA Championship 2026: It projects that DeChambeau barely cracks the top 5 despite being one of the favorites at +1000.
+DeChambeau missed the cut at the 2026 Masters and then struggled mightily in Mexico City two weeks ago, falling 16 shots behind the lead before withdrawing with wrist discomfort.
 He has recorded three straight top-five finishes at the PGA Championship, but has also missed the cut twice and finished outside the top 30 two other times at this event.
 See who else to fade here.

 Another surprise: The model projects a strong showing from Tommy Fleetwood, who has longer odds at +2500.
 The 2025 Tour Championship winner is still looking for his first major win.
 He's in strong form this season, however, recording four top-10 finishes.
 He was contending for another top-10 at the Masters this year before a fourth-round 76 dropped him down the leaderboard.
 Fleetwood has strong metrics off the tee this year, but has struggled with his putting, so if he can have a better weekend on the greens, he has a great shot to be a contender.
 See who else to pick here.